 Versatility – works as a larger handbag or elegant briefcase.
 Designed for the gym.

-I love this bag for active traveling.
-The camera basket is accessible from the rear of the bag giving extra security to you valuable equipment.
-There is a padded spot for a tablet and ereader, and a pocket for extras like boarding passes, etc. The top of the bag has enough room for an extra jacket and other miscellaneous items making this a well organized bag to carry on excursions.
+This is the biggest of the bags we recommend and won’t fit the dimensions of the international airlines.
+But I love this bag for active traveling.
+The camera basket is accessible from the rear of the bag giving extra security for your valuable equipment.
+There is a padded spot for a tablet and e-reader, and a pocket for extras like boarding passes, etc. The top of the bag has enough room for an extra jacket and other miscellaneous items making this a well-organized bag to carry on excursions.

 Versatility – this is the ideal bag for the traveling amateur photographer.
 Easy to carry on hikes and expeditions.
 Not for use as a purse…